OPSWAT/metadefender-k8s/helm_charts/mdss-README.md

 This chart can deploy the following depending on the provided values:
 - All MDSS services in separate pods
-- A MongoDB database instance pre-configured to be used by MD Core
+- A MongoDB database instance pre-configured to be used by MDSS

 In addition to the chart, we also provide a number of values files for specific scenarios:
 - mdss-aws-eks-values.yml - for deploying in an AWS environment using Amazon EKS